 - Silas: "Others theorize that Hebrews may have been written by Silas, a Jewish Christian from Jerusalem who would have been thoroughly familiar with the Levitical ritual.
 Silas is described as one of “the church leaders” (Acts 15:22).
 He was a coworker with Paul in the gentile mission, and apparently was known in Rome as well as in Jerusalem (1 Pt 5:12–13).7

-Proposals to Pauline authorship seem to be most common, and there is internal evidence that suggests Hebrews was written by him.
+Proposals to Pauline authorship seem to be most common, and there is internal evidence that suggests that Hebrews was written by him.
 There is the closing salutation "Grace be with you all" (Heb.
-13:25) which seems to be a common theme with Paul in his epistles (Rom.
+13:5) which seems to be a common theme with Paul which appears in his epistles (Rom.
 1:7; 1 Cor.
 1:3; 2 Cor.
 1:2; Gal.
 1:3; Eph.
 1:2; Phil.
 1:2; Col. 1:2; 1 Thess.
 1:1; 2 Thess.
 1:2, etc.).
-The final verses of Hebrews say, "But I urge you, brethren, bear with this word of exhortation, for I have written to you briefly.
+The final verses of Hebrews says, "But I urge you, brethren, bear with this word of exhortation, for I have written to you briefly.
 23 Take notice that our brother Timothy has been released, with whom, if he comes soon, I shall see you.
 24 Greet all of your leaders and all the saints.
 Those from Italy greet you.
 25 Grace be with you all," (Heb.
 13:22-25).
-In this we see Timothy, who was a companion of Paul the apostle (1 Cor.
+In this we see Timothy who was a companion of Paul the apostle (1 Cor.
 4:17; 2 Cor.
-1:1, 19).
+1:1, 19; 16:10; Cor.
+1:19).
 Also, there is mention of imprisonment (Heb.
 10:34; 13:19) and being in Italy (Heb.
 13:24), both of which imply it is Paul.
-But if that is the case, then why didn't he sign the letter as he usually does?
+But, if that is the case, then why didn't he sign the letter as he usually does?
 It could be that his anonymity is due to the desire not to offend the Hebrews due to his conversion from Judaism to Christianity.

 - 1. Myers, Allen C. The Eerdmans Bible Dictionary.
 Grand Rapids, MI: Eerdmans, 1987. p.
 475